Sikhumbuzo Notshe: Youth

 As of 2020 Notshe has signed a contract with the Cell C Sharks and will join their Super Rugby team.

 On 16 June 2024, Notshe would move to France to sign for Montauban in the Pro D2 competition from the 2024–25 season.

+On 12 July 2026, it was reported that Notshe had returned to South Africa after his stint in France, and had signed a deal with the for their upcoming United Rugby Championship campaign.

 International rugby

 On 28 May 2016, Notshe was included in a 31-man squad for their three-test match series against a touring team.
 After training with the national team for a few days, he joined the South Africa 'A' squad for their two-match series against a touring England Saxons team.
 He was named in the starting line-up for their first match in Bloemfontein and scored one of his side's three tries in the match, but ended on the losing side as the visitors ran out 32–24 winners.